What Does an IUD Cost, and When Is It Free?

 Find Cheap Health Insurance in Your Area

-If you have insurance, you usually won't pay anything for the IUD device, placement, monitoring and removal.
+If you have insurance, you usually won't pay anything for the intrauterine device (IUD) or related doctor visits.

 An IUD is a small, T-shaped device that's placed in the uterus and can prevent pregnancy for up to 10 years, depending on the brand.

-Insurance companies are required to fully cover the cost of many types of birth control, as well as any medical services related to the birth control.
+Insurance companies have to fully cover the cost of many types of birth control and any medical services related to the birth control because of rules created by the Affordable Care Act.

 This means that you won't pay anything for: